hllylyns/train-tracker/train_tracker/README.md

 We are looking to return *two* or more trains that arrive at the same time, otherwise we return none.
 So now that we have all schedules ids, their ranges, and their schedule lists, we look into each lists for all the times that come *just next* after the timestamp argument we recieved.

-If the number of lists (schedules) that contain a matching "just next" time is greater than two, we return those two schedules.
+If the number of lists (schedules) that contain a matching "just next" time is two or greater than two, we return those two or more schedules.

 If we do not find two or more, we now must obtain all the current schedules with a start time earlier than the timestamp argument.